fruitsamples/GLES2Sample/ReadMe.txt

 ================================================================================
 DESCRIPTION:

 iPhone 3GS supports both OpenGL ES 1.1 and 2.0.
 This sample demonstrates how to create an OpenGL ES 1.1 and 2.0 compatible project.
-When running on iPod Touch, 1st generation iPhone, and iPhone 3G, the sample draws using OpenGL ES 1.1; when running on iPhone 3GS, the sample draws using OpenGL ES 2.0.
+When running on 1st generation iPhone, iPhone 3G, and 1st and 2nd generation iPod touch the sample draws using OpenGL ES 1.1; when running on iPhone 3GS and 3rd generation iPod touch, the sample draws using OpenGL ES 2.0.

 ================================================================================
 BUILD REQUIREMENTS:

-Mac OS X 10.5.3, Xcode 3.1, iPhone SDK 3.0 and later
+iOS 4.0 SDK

 ================================================================================
 RUNTIME REQUIREMENTS:

-Mac OS X 10.5.3, iPhone OS 3.0 and later
+iOS 3.2 or later

 ================================================================================
 PACKAGING LIST: